xuyiqing/xuyiqing.github.io/about.markdown

 permalink: /about/
 ---

 Hi there!
-I'm an Assistant Professor at Stanford University.
+My name is Yiqing Xu.
+I'm an Assistant Professor in Political Science at Stanford University.

 For my research, software, and teaching materials, please visit  [yiqingxu.org](https://yiqingxu.org/).